• Skip to main content

 The choice is yours.

-A budget is just a spending plan.
+A budget is just a spending plan written out in advance.

 You manage money your way!